-It is hereby acknowledged and agreed, by and between the Juvenile Justice Supervisors Association (hereinafter "JJSA"), the Juvenile Justice Probation Officers' Association (hereinafter "JJPOA") and the County of Clark (hereinafter "County"), as follows:
+It is hereby acknowledged and agreed, by and between the Juvenile Justice Supervisors Association (hereinafter "JJSA") and the Juvenile Justice Probation Officers' Association (hereinafter "JJPOA") and the County of Clark (hereinafter "County"), as follows:

-- 1. Any JJSA employee identified to be laid off as a result of a reduction in force, shall be eligible to bump into the next lower classification held prior to their promotion.
+- 1. Any JJSA employee identified to be laid off as a result of a reduction in force shall be eligible to bump into the next lower classification held prior to their promotion.
 JJSA members affected by a reduction in force may bump into the JJPOA Collective Bargaining Unit. - 2.
-Any probationary employee will be laid off first. - 3.
+Any probationary employee will be laid off first.
+The employee will displace the least senior employee in the lower classification. - 3.
 If any approved and funded vacancy exists within the Collective Bargaining Unit, the Director shall fill the vacancy with an affected employee. - 4.
 Any JJSA employee demoted as a result of a reduction in force, shall be placed on a recall list by former (higher) classification and seniority with two years recall eligibility.
 When subsequent promotions to that classification are conducted, those employees previously demoted shall be promoted by seniority prior to any other employee on the applicable promotion list.
 Any JJSA employee demoted as a result of a layoff or reduction in force shall not be required to re-test, or serve a qualifying period, for the formerly held position within the recall period.
 If an employee is reduced in classification while serving a qualifying period, and is recalled during the recall eligibility period, the employee will be required to serve the remainder of the affected qualifying period.

-APPENDIX AList of Classifications
+APPENDIX A List of Classifications